EmanDev/CSS-SL/README.md

 You can edit it yourself without my permision.
 But please credit me as source/author.

 > Changes in this file may get error while using it.
-If error occur, re-download the archive and extract and replace modified files.
+If error occur, re-download the archive and extract then replace modified files.

 ## Author
 [Emanzz Marcaida](https://github.com/EmanzzKie)